leafboo/leafboo/README.md

 ## Hi there  🗿
 3rd year BSIT student.
-Currently learning game dev 🎮
+Currently surviving finals.
+Want to keep learning Game dev
 <!--
 **leafboo/leafboo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.